larbisahli/H-photodb/README.md

 Passing an image path to the push method push(path="C:/user/users/xxx.png", name="user") will return an id path with the name you chose as a string like "1:1:1:1:1:png:user" that you can store in your database as a reference to that image path.

-If you pass an id path like "1:1:1:1:1:png:user" to the getpath("1:1:1:1:1:png:user") method you will receive the full path of the image that Imagedb store for you.
+If you pass an id path like "1:1:1:1:1:png:user" to the getpath method getpath("1:1:1:1:1:png:user") you will receive the full path of the image that Imagedb store for you.

 ### How files are managed in imagedb?